quanguo2088/Approaching-single-molecule-data-readout-for-DNA-Storage/README.md

 Synthetic DNA is a promising medium for long-term data storage.
 Nanopore sequencing can facilitate rapid readout of large DNA fragments, though suffering from the severe and notorious insertion/deletion errors.
 We present a highly reliable storage scheme with medium-length encoded DNA fragments (a few to tens of kilobases) and fast recovery schemes using low coverage nanopore sequencing.
 Using the readout-aware pseudo-noise sequences, the nanopore reads with arbitrary start points are directly located and the base insertions/deletions are identified, enabling fast and reliable recovery even at very low coverages.

-Here we provide the code for the **PNC-LDPC coding scheme** and **data readout**.
+Here we provide the code for the PNC-LDPC coding scheme and data readout.

 **1. PNC-LDPC Coding Scheme**
-The PNC-LDPC module provides the following functions:

-- **Encoding** — Encode original data (3,716 bytes) to construct a 43-kb plasmid, using a binary LDPC code with a code rate of 0.93 (by MacKay, D. J. C., available at [http://www.inference.org.uk/mackay/codes/data.html#l142](http://www.inference.org.uk/mackay/codes/data.html#l142)).
+- Encoding — Encode original data (3,716 bytes) to construct a 43-kb plasmid, using a binary LDPC code with a code rate of 0.93 (by MacKay, D. J. C., available at [http://www.inference.org.uk/mackay/codes/data.html#l142](http://www.inference.org.uk/mackay/codes/data.html#l142)).
-- **Decoding** — Reconstruct the original data from soft-decision information.
+- Decoding — Reconstruct the original data from soft-decision information.

 **2. Data Readout**
-The data readout process consists of the following steps:

-- **Get PN Sequence and Reads** — Extract corrupted PN sequences from nanopore sequencing reads.
+- Get PN Sequence and Reads — Extract corrupted PN sequences from nanopore sequencing reads.
-- **PN Sequence Alignment & Indel Correction** — Align the corrupted PN sequence to the ideal PN sequence and perform insertion/deletion (indel) correction.
+- PN Sequence Alignment & Indel Correction — Align the corrupted PN sequence to the ideal PN sequence and perform insertion/deletion (indel) correction.
-- **LDPC Decoding** — Apply non-binary LDPC decoding.
+- LDPC Decoding — Apply non-binary LDPC decoding.
 For a detailed explanation of the coding procedures, see *Encoder Implementation with FPGA for Non-Binary LDPC Codes*, in *2012 18th Asia-Pacific Conference on Communications (APCC)*, DOI: [10.1109/APCC.2012.6388230](https://doi.org/10.1109/APCC.2012.6388230).
-- **Recovery of Original File** — Reconstruct the original data from the decoded bitstream.
+- Recovery of Original File — Reconstruct the original data from the decoded bitstream.

 To demonstrate the feasibility of the proposed method, we constructed 5 plasmids with lengths ranging from 33 to 43 kb and 28 plasmids with lengths ranging from 6 to 8 kb.
 We provide the raw data (poems in TXT format), the encoded DNA sequences, and sequencing reads obtained via efficient library preparation and nanopore sequencing.
 All programs are developed in C and C++.